jtang6031/siads-699-sentiment-analysis-sp500/README.md

 - RavenPack and FinBERT sentiment did not improve next-session sector direction forecasts.
 - In the open-time association test, lagged volatility helped distinguish large from small full-session moves.

+**Descriptive timing result—not a causal claim:**

+- More positive RavenPack and FinBERT tone had small positive relationships with the same close-to-close session, but almost none with the following session.
+Daily data cannot determine whether news caused the move or whether the response happened within seconds.

 **Preliminary—not confirmed:**